Posted on 6th September, 2017 by Nick Bowyer

-It allows sufficient space to consider the full range of influencing factors that may be contributing to a problem, be they structural, process-based, behavioural or cultural.
+It allows sufficient space to consider the full range of influencing factors that may be contributing to a problem, be they structural, process-based, behavioral or cultural.

-When all of these factors can be outlined in an emotionally-affecting narrative that is designed to provoke discussion, it gives the organisation a common framework through which the change conversation can take place.
+When all of these factors can be outlined in an emotionally-affecting narrative that is designed to provoke discussion, it gives the organization a common framework through which the change conversation can take place.

 As we all become used to consuming high-quality video via streaming services like Netflix, learners’ expectations of online content are changing rapidly.

 This gives us a new opportunity to engage with time-poor learners and those at an executive level who are more likely to watch a gripping drama than to use a piece of elearning.